 - 3.1.
-The revised draft Residential Moorings Guide is at Appendix 1.
-Proposed amendments are shown as follows: deletions are red crossed through and additions are blue underlined. - 3.2.
-The consultation period on the revised Guide will be approximately 8 weeks; dates are to be confirmed, but may be 25 September to 20 November.
-To reflect the Statement of Community Involvement, which was updated in response to the Covid-19 access restrictions and social distancing guidance, we propose the following. - Advertise the consultation with a notice in the Eastern Daily Press and on social media, and contact those on our Local Plan consultation database. - Paper copies of the draft Guide will not be available for inspection at the Authority's head office or at other venues.
-However, paper copies can be sent at no charge to those who request them. - The Planning Policy Officer will be available by phone or video call for anyone wishing to discuss the draft Guide.
+The revised draft Residential Moorings Guide is attached at Appendix 1.
+Proposed amendments are marked as: deletions are red cross through and additions are blue underlined. - 3.2.
+We anticipate the second consultation will run for around 8 weeks, possibly from 25 September to 20 November 2020.
+To reflect the updated SCI, which in turn reflects the access restrictions and social distancing arising from COVID 19, the proposed methods for consultation are as follows: - We will advertise the consultation by placing a notice in the EDP, using social media, and contacting those on our Local Plan consultation database. - No paper copies will be available at Yare House or other venues.
+However, paper copies can be sent at no charge to those who request them. - People can call the Planning Policy Officer to discuss the guide (via a video call if helpful).